slbccfl/hackerrank/docs/_solutions/how_many_substrings.md

 exercise_link: https://www.hackerrank.com/challenges/how-many-substrings
 ---
 ## Solution:
 Incomplete - Solution is giving correct answers for cases #0 through #3, but timing out on test cases #4 through #10.
-So I believe the logic is correct, just not fast enough yet.
+So the logic is correct, but is just not fast enough yet with the methods tried so far.
 ### Strategy:
 We need a means for collecting all the substrings of a string while eliminating duplicates of the same substring in this count.